 Wolf Run was a station on the railroad line along the south bank of the Allegheny River that started in Olean and passed through Salamanca.
-Wolf Run, (former Town of Elko post office) got its name from an incident when the area was first being settled.
+Wolf Run, (in the town of Elko, NY) got its name from an incident when the area was first being settled.
 A Holland Land Company surveyor’s dog ran a wolf into a hollow log.
-Upon chopping the log open, they found the mother and 4 or 5 cubs.
+Upon chopping the log open, they found the mother and 4 or 5 cubs.Â

-First sawmill on Wolf Run was built in 1859.
+The first sawmill on Wolf Run was built in 1859.
 There was also a blacksmith shop, a store, a post office, a telegraph office and the railroad station.

 History